 Time-Bound: achievable within the timeframe of the program

 Program Activities: Describe how the activity will be carried out.
 Should be clearly developed and sufficiently explain the resource and time requirements identified (inputs) and things done or produced (outputs).
 Where appropriate, identify target areas, or where actions are happening, participant groups or selection criteria for participants; how relevant stakeholders will be engaged; actions taken by consultants, sub-recipients or vendors as appropriate/relevant.
 Demonstrate how the activity will support and advance equity and engage underserved communities in program administration, design, and implementation.
+The applicant should highlight key stakeholders and their expected roles in the project, along with any contingencies.
+The applicant should list assumptions that are dependent upon the ultimate success of the project.
+This could include elements like geographic location, coordination efforts with other international organizations, or political will from host governments, private sector, and NGOs.

 Outcomes: The results or effects of the objective(s).
 What are the detailed, measurable statements that outline the end results?
 Outcomes are intended-audience focused.
 What will the benefitting individuals, countries or audiences have learned, accomplished or be able to do after the project has been completed?
 Collectively, outcomes advance or further the program goal.